Owen-Mak/StudentWorks/README.md

 using their project and contributing their project to the website.
 The signup process is as follows:

 	-Through the registration link, a username, password and email are entered.
-The account reamains dormant
+The account reamains

-	until the verification link is clicked.
-This link is sent, by StudentWorks, to the given email address during
+	dormant until the verification link is clicked.
+This link is sent, by StudentWorks, to the given

-	registration.
+	email address during registration.

 	- User's can now login and are able to access the contribute page.
-This page details how to record a video of
+This page details how to record

-	their project, and upload to either their computers, or directly to StudentWorks.
+	a video of their project, and upload to either their computers, or directly to StudentWorks.

 <img src='/public/images/userModal.png'></img>

 	- The user will see links respective to their account status.
-The image above shows how an adminstrative user has
+The image above shows how an

-	to the admin page.
+	adminstrative user has access to the admin page.

 #### Admin Status